-- This recipe has several components, but they are all really easy to make!
+- This easy gluten-free baked apple dumpling recipe has several components, but they are all really easy to make!

 - My gluten-free pie crust recipe gets rave reviews and has the perfect flakiness for this gluten-free apple dumplings recipe.

-- You can use any variety of apples in making this recipe.
+- You can use any variety of apples to make this recipe.

 - Serve this any time.
 It is fancy enough for a dinner party but easy enough to make for a family dessert.